 As an association, we encourage players to play at the highest level they are comfortable with and capable of playing, however, players have to approach the competitive team tryouts with realistic goals in mind.
 As a rule of thumb, a realistic goal would be to move up one skill level in the second year of an age group, and drop one skill level when moving up an age group.
 This is just a guideline as player skill development rates differ and player numbers vary at each level.
-While teams are never pre-selected and no spots are reserved on a team, there is often a core group of athletes who consistently earn a position at the elite level.
-This is a reality in all sports.
+Teams are not pre-selected and no spots are reserved on a team.

-Selecting a Position for Tryouts
+Selecting a Position for Tryouts: